port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/gitops/bitbucket-app-gitops/bitbucket-app-gitops.md

 Our Bitbucket app allows you to quickly and easily map out your Software Catalog, according to your existing code repositories and projects.

-You can install the our Bitbucket App by following [our installation guide](../../git-provider/bitbucket-exporter/installation.md).
+You can install our Bitbucket App by following [our installation guide](../../git-provider/bitbucket-exporter/installation.md).

 ## What Does Our Bitbucket Application Offer You?​